f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab2.rst

 deploying an application service.
 However, it is a good practice to clone the default AS3 templates and use them for your custom needs.

-1. From within the LAMP server RDP session, logon to BIG-IQ as **admin** by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI.

-10. From within the LAMP server RDP session, logon on **BIG-IQ** as **david** *(david\david)* by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI as shown above.
+1. From within the LAMP server RDP/noVNC session, logon on **BIG-IQ** as **david** *(david\david)* by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI as shown above.
     Go to the Applications > Application Templates and select AS3-F5-HTTPS-WAF-existing-lb-template-big-iq-default-v1 and click on **Clone**.

-3. Name the cloned template: AS3-LAB-HTTPS-WAF-custom-template and click Clone.
+2. Name the cloned template: AS3-LAB-HTTPS-WAF-custom-template and click Clone.

 ..

    |image0|

-4. Open the template called AS3-LAB-HTTPS-WAF-custom-template and select the Analytics_Profile.
+3. Open the template called AS3-LAB-HTTPS-WAF-custom-template and select the Analytics_Profile.
 Change to Override the Properties for Collect Client-Side Statistics, as well as Collect URL and Collect User Agent.
 Ensure the Enable checkbox is